Six15-Technologies/velocity-web-static-site/README.md

 To test or re-deploy the modified project:

 1. Install and setup the Six15 ST1 app.
+    - You must run the app, accept permissions, and plug in your ST1 before launching Velocity.
 1. Re-deploy the updated wldep file into the Velocity app on your Android device.

 Important Files